import pandas as pd

 Shape

-- A string for a point type, as specified in matplotlib.markers:
+A character string or an integer for a point type, as specified in matplotlib.markers:

 Color and fill